 USDA Hardiness Zone

-Andropogon ternarius Black Mountain #2 (bluish-green to red; white tufts) NEW 2020!
+Andropogon ternarius Black Mountain #2 (bluish-green to red; white tufts)

 Characteristics & Attributes